Expanding vocabulary: 12 best novels of the XNUMXst century in English

-“It is difficult to remember another living novelist who would have written so subtly and penetratingly about faith in God.
-This topic has become almost a taboo in modern literature, ”said critic Don Raffel.
+“It is difficult to remember another living novelist who would write so subtly and soulfully about faith in God.
+This topic has become almost a taboo in modern literature, ”- said critic Don Raffel.

-“Robinson manages to combine innovative ideas with exquisite prose by exploring big issues in the intimate space of family and society,” wrote Karen R. Long, former Cleveland Plain Dealer editor.
+“Robinson manages to combine innovative ideas with exquisite prose, exploring big issues in the intimate space of family and society,” wrote Karen R. Long, former editor of the Cleveland Plain Dealer.